LaurentFE/java-Spring-Boot-ToDoList-Server/README.md

 Currently available endpoints allow :
 - Restitution of all users
 - Restitution of all of a user's todo lists
+- Restitution of a user's specific todo list
-- Creation of user
+- Creation of a user
 - Creation of a list for a user, with or without items
-- Update off a list name
+- Update of a list name

 ## How